popphp/pop-utils/README.md

 The `Pop\Utils\CallableObject` class helps to manage callable objects and their parameters.
 This includes functions, closures, classes and their methods (both static and instance.)
+This is useful for wiring up something that needs to be called or triggered by the application at a later time.

 The parameters can be set anytime in the callable object's life cycle, from the time of instantiation via the constructor, via the set/add methods or at the time of calling the object.